sindhureddy-6/Wanderlust/README.md

 ## Features

-- Accommodation Search: Users can search for accommodations based on location, dates, and other filters.
 - Accommodation Listings: Hosts can create and manage listings for their properties, including details such as pricing, availability, and amenities.
 - Booking System: Users can book accommodations, manage their bookings, and communicate with hosts.
 - User Authentication: Secure user authentication and authorization system for managing user accounts and sessions.